collab-uniba/Emotion_and_Polarity_SO/README.md

 ## Usage
 Ensure that the classify.sh and train.sh files have the EOF for UNIX.

-### Training a new model for emotion classification (70% of the input dataset is used for train, 30% for test)
+### Training a new model for emotion classification (70/30% split for train and test, respectively)
 ```
 train.sh -i file.csv -d delimiter [-g] -e emotion
 ```